 “A manifesto can advance a set of ideas, opinions, or views, or it can lay out a plan of action.
 The intent of a manifesto is to outline core beliefs and inspire sweeping change.”

-I’m loving this, and definitely why I created one for my business.
+I’m loving this, and it is definitely why I created one for my business.
 It’s actually a critical aspect of my Soulful Marketing principles — to lead with your manifesto or mission for your work and your life.

 So why is this important to you and your business?